In This Article

 But it’s not just CBD that “Suga Sean” believes in.
 In 2019, he released his own cannabis strain called Suga Show OG.
 A potent cross between Lemonhead and OG 92.

-Michelle Waterson is another UFC fighter who sees CBD is an important part of her training and post-workout program.
+Michelle Waterson is another UFC fighter who sees CBD as an important part of her training and post-workout program.

 Comedian and UFC commentator Joe Rogan, in his podcast the Joe Rogan Experience, has not only talked about UFC fighters taking CBD but opened up about his own use of it.

 Rogan trains in MMA in his free time.
-On his show, he has extolled the topical application of CBD on sore muscles and ingesting it for treating general anxiety.
+On his show, he has extolled the topical application of CBD on sore muscles and ingesting it for treating generalized anxiety.

 CBD In the NFL